 - (iii) The key assumptions for the recoverable amount are the long-term growth rate and the discount rate.

-The long-term growth rate used is purely for the impairment testing of goodwill under IAS 36 Impairment of Assets and does not reflect long-term planning assumptions used by the group for investment proposals or for any other assessments. - (iv) A discount rate of 13.5% (2015: 12.5%) per annum, being the group's pre-tax weighted average cost of capital, was used.
+The long-term growth rate used is purely for the impairment testing of goodwill under IAS 36 - Impairment of Assets and does not reflect long-term planning assumptions used by the group for investment proposals or for any other assessments. - (iv) A discount rate of 14.0% (2016: 13.5%) per annum, being the group's pre-tax weighted average cost of capital, was used.
 The group's pre-tax weighted average cost of capital is deemed appropriate as, together with the Clicks business, both businesses largely operate within South Africa and are subject to similar market risks.

-Management believes that any reasonable possible change in any of these assumptions would not cause the carrying amount to exceed their recoverable amount.
+Management believes that any reasonably possible change in any of these assumptions would not cause the carrying amounts to exceed their recoverable amounts.